devops4me/safedb.net/lib/usecase/admin/README.md

-# Safe Database Administration
+# Safe Administration Commands

 A safe database is a collection of books and each database instance comprises of an index file and a collection of crypt files.

 You can use your safe on many machines and on many shells within a machine.
 All this is synchronized via a **git repository** and with a single index file that is generally kept on removable (usb key) media.

-## safe administration commands
+## safe session admin commands

-These 3 **safedb** commands handle book creation and synchronization between multiple shells.
+These commands handle **book and session creation, instantiation and synchronization** between multiple shells.

 | safe command                 | command purpose                                      | cmd summary    |
 |:---------------------------- |:---------------------------------------------------- |:-------------- |